Classes, Programs and Workshops

 Heritage Sites

-Many of Richmond’s heritage sites and museums offer creative workshops and programming, including Britannia Shipyards National Historic Site, Gulf of Georgia Cannery, London Farm, Richmond Museum, Steveston Museum and Post Office, and Steveston Tram.
+Many of Richmond’s heritage sites and museums offer creative programming and events, including Britannia Shipyards National Historic Site, Gulf of Georgia Cannery, London Farm, Richmond Museum, Steveston Museum and Post Office, and Steveston Tram.

-Photo: Demonstration at Britannia Shipyards National Historic Site
+Photo: Guided tours at Britannia Shipyards National Historic Site, 2025

 Lulu Speaker Series